Loading...

 Once I choose an investment on either platform, I will pay fees for closing transactions and for the company to manage the farm.
 However, I am very willing to pay a management fee because I don’t have to become an expert in agriculture to derive benefits from my investment.

-I still haven’t decided which platform I will ultimately use for my farmland investment.
-However, because they both offer a free signup, I will continue to look over the potential investments until I find the one that best fits my long-term investment strategy.
+I still haven’t decided which platform to use for my farmland investment.
+However, because they offer free signups, I will continue to look over the potential investments until I find the one that best fits my long-term investment strategy.

 Related Resources